Mr. Bershteyn’s recent antitrust litigation representations include:

 - underwriters of Petrobras bonds in appeal of class certification in securities action (class certification vacated by the Second Circuit);

-- Stilwell Value LLC and Joseph Stilwell in the first federal litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
+- Stilwell Value LLC and Joseph Stilwell in the first litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
 In 2015, the Stilwell settlement was shortlisted for the Financial Times' North America Innovative Lawyers report’s award for Protecting Client’s Business;

 - California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education;